This post may contain affiliate links. Please read our disclosure for more info.

 11. Triangle Pose (Trikonasana)

-This is one of the first yoga poses you learn when going to a yoga class due to its focus on proper alignment.
+This is one of the first basic yoga poses you learn when going to a yoga class due to its focus on proper alignment.

 You are supposed to be able to fit yourself between two walls in this pose, meaning your body should be completely linear.
 This makes it a great chest and hip opener, and is also good for stretching your hamstrings.